dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 where the first argument is a directory in the repository as the source, and the second is a local directory as the destination.

-Note the tailing `/` in the first argument (i.e. the source).
-It causes the program to "copy the content" into the destination.
-If the tailing `/` is not given, it will "copy the directory by name" in to the destination, resulting in content being put in a sub-directory `/dccn/DAC_3010000.01_173/demo/demo` at the destination.
-This behavior is identical to the `rsync` command.
+__Note:__ The same as the `rsync` command, the tailing `/` in the first argument (i.e. the source) will causes the program to _copy the content_ into the destination.
+If the tailing `/` is not given, it will _copy the directory by name_ in to the destination, resulting in the content being put into a (new) sub-directory in the destination.

 ### moving/renaming file/directory in a collection